mihaiolteanu/mugur/README.md

 keeps an internal list of exotic and unbound key sequences (kbd's) which it can bind to the functions specified in the layers definition.

-That is, you specify (sp-next-sexp) as a key definition, for example, mugur finds an available key sequence, say C-F22,, and generates the according C keycode for the qmk keyboard.
-When you flash your keyboard, mugur generates an .el file that contains bind-key forms for all such keys and loads this file every time you load the mugur package.
+That is, you specify (sp-next-sexp) as a key definition, for example, mugur finds an available key sequence, say C-F5, and puts that in your keymap.
+When you flash your keyboard, mugur generates an .el file that contains bind-key forms for all such keys.
+When flashing, mugur loads this file for you, but when you start or restart Emacs you'll have to manually load this file by calling `mugur-load-keybindings` in your init.el file or interactively.

 # Layer general config options